Year 10 Curriculum

 Full year (two semesters)

-As a Walford student of French, you are currently on a pathway to complete SACE Stage 1 French in Year 10 and then Stage 2 French in Year 11.
-The Stage 1 French course takes your communication skills and cultural understanding to the next level through the study of topics such as relationships, healthy lifestyle and Francophone cuisine, travel, the French-speaking world, and education systems in France.
-You will take part in research tasks, investigating Francophone regions with a focus on food, recipes, and developing a travel itinerary.
-Develop confidence in using spoken and written French authentically in a range of contexts as you continue the exciting journey of becoming a bilingual/multilingual global citizen!
+Walford students of French are on a pathway to complete SACE Stage 1 French in Year 10 and then Stage 2 French in Year 11.
+The Stage 1 French course takes their communication skills and cultural understanding to the next level through the study of topics such as relationships, healthy lifestyle and Francophone cuisine, travel, the French-speaking world, and education systems in France.
+They will take part in research tasks, investigating Francophone regions with a focus on food, recipes, and developing a travel itinerary.
+They will also develop confidence in using spoken and written French authentically in a range of contexts as they continue the exciting journey of becoming a bilingual/multilingual global citizen!

 Semester

-You are encouraged to respect and understand the world around you.
-In this subject, you will explore a wide variety of individuals, societies and environments.
-You will develop your geographical knowledge and understanding, the skills of research, analysis, interpretation and communication.
-The study of hazards, human wellbeing and poverty, as well as urban systems and conflicts relating to natural resources, and environmental challenges (such as climate change) are some the areas you will explore.
-You will be encouraged to apply this in real-world contexts and help to build a sustainable future.
+Students are encouraged to respect and understand the world around them.
+In this subject, students will explore a wide variety of individuals, societies and environments.
+They will develop their geographical knowledge and understanding, the skills of research, analysis, interpretation and communication.
+The study of hazards, human wellbeing and poverty, as well as urban systems and conflicts relating to natural resources, and environmental challenges (such as climate change) are some of the areas students will explore.
+They will be encouraged to apply this in real-world contexts and help to build a sustainable future.

 Semester

-You are invited to critically analyse whether the Australian justice system delivers just outcomes for all.
-You will investigate adversarial processes and principles such as the presumption of innocence, double jeopardy, and the right to a fair trial.
-You will explore Australian case studies to learn about the historical use of capital punishment, the factors that contribute to wrongful convictions and civil actions for negligence and defamation.
-By examining real world contexts – from Ned Kelly to Bruce Lehrmann – you will debate the integrity of justice in Australia and consider the profound human and societal consequences when justice fails.
+Students are invited to critically analyse whether the Australian justice system delivers just outcomes for all.
+They will investigate adversarial processes and principles such as the presumption of innocence, double jeopardy, and the right to a fair trial.
+They will explore Australian case studies to learn about the historical use of capital punishment, the factors that contribute to wrongful convictions and civil actions for negligence and defamation.
+By examining real world contexts from Ned Kelly to Bruce Lehrmann students will debate the integrity of justice in Australia and consider the profound human and societal consequences when justice fails.

 Semester

-The twentieth century was a time of great conflict both within and outside of Australia and was a critical period in our social, cultural, economic and political development.
-As an historian, you will investigate the ways in which Australia developed as a member of the global community, especially in the Asia Pacific region.
-You will delve into issues that range from the fight for rights and freedoms within Australia, our role in global wars as well as the growing influence that our contributions to popular culture has had nationally and internationally.
+The twentieth century was a time of great conflict, both within and outside of Australia, and was a critical period in our social, cultural, economic and political development.
+As an historian, students will investigate the ways in which Australia developed as a member of the global community, especially in the Asia Pacific region.
+They will delve into issues that range from the fight for rights and freedoms within Australia, our role in global wars, as well as the growing influence that our contributions to popular culture has had nationally and internationally.

 Full year (two semesters)

 This course encourages students to continue to extend and refine both their solo and group performance skills through rehearsal, analysis and performance opportunities.
-You will experiment with composing and arranging.
-Music literacy includes the study of various styles of music, responding to creative works and performances and learning a variety of music techniques.
+Students will experiment with composing and arranging.
+Music literacy includes the study of various styles of music, responding to creative works and performances, and learning a variety of music techniques.

 Semester